-Social Organism is a Virtual Exhibition I created during my self-isolation months in London due to the Covid-19 pandemic outbreak.
+Social Organism is a Virtual Exhibition I created during my self isolation months in London due to the pandemic outbreak.

-The virtual exhibition hosts 3 original installations that could be explored by navigating with the arrows and mouse of a pc or by using your mobile.
+The virtual exhibition hosts 3 original installations that could be seen navigating with the arrows and mouse of a pc or by mobile.

-Near each installation, a black info point can be activated and a text box will pop up with more information about the installation.
+Near each installation a black info point can be activated and a text box will pop up with more information.

-The installations and spaces were created with a 3d design software and then converted with a virtual reality application, Shapespark, to create the virtual navigation.
+The installations and spaces were created with a 3d design software and then converted with a virtual reality application, Shapespark, to create navigation.